pixelcat/st-notifier/README.md

 ## What can you do with it?

-Well, with a little hardware knowhow you can build your own stranger things wall, and send it messages, startle your friends, excite your enemies.
+Well, with a little hardware know-how you can build your own stranger things wall, and send it messages, startle your friends, excite your enemies.

 Seriously though, it might just be a gimmicky thing, but we figured there are enough fans out there that it was